kevinsconnolly/BIg_Data/README.md

-Looking at the top 20 rows of each tokenized dataset, I can not find any correlation to The Vine Reviews.
-No words or tokens strike a pattern to lead to further analysis.
-We can determine the Vine reviews are not biased in our analysis.
-However, the large data set and infinite analysis available could draw an inconclusive result.
+First, looking at more data or larger datasets may always bring doubt and allow for discussion or disagreemet in findings.
+It comes down to your gut and informed observation.
+While looking at the top 20 rows of each tokenized dataset, there doesn't seem to be any correlation in the Vine Reviews.
+There isn't a pattern in words or tokens.
+I can then determine the vine reviews have zero biaz.